-Bookings for camping at Crosslands Reserve can now be done online.
-Please click on the corresponding button below to check availability and/or book.
-If a reservation block is unavailable, please check another for availability or contact Customer Services on 9847 6666.
+Bookings for camping at Crosslands Reserve can be made online.
+Please click on one of the buttons below to check availability and/or book.
+If a reservation block is unavailable please check another for availability or contact Council on 9847 6666.

-The first inhabitants of the areas were a subgroup of the Dharug (the main aboriginal group of the Hawkesbury Region).
+The first inhabitants of the area were a subgroup of the Dharug, the main Aboriginal group of the Hawkesbury Region.
 They sheltered in caves and behind screens made of bark or branches.
-They found an abundance of food from the local vegetation, the plentiful fish, shell-fish and small animals of the area.
+They found an abundance of food from the local vegetation, the plentiful fish, shell fish and small animals of the area.

-The first settlers in the area were Burton Crossland and Matthew Charlton, one on each side of Berowra Creek.
-In 1856 Matthew Charlton, engaged Burton Crossland as caretaker of his property on the eastern bank of Berowra Creek.
-Burton built his home on it and earned a living timber cutting, orcharding, fishing and boat-building.
+The first European settlers in the area were Burton Crossland and Matthew Charlton, one on each side of Berowra Creek.
+In 1856 Charlton engaged Crossland as caretaker of his property on the eastern bank of Berowra Creek.
+Burton built his home on it and earned a living cutting timber, growing fruit, fishing and boat-building.

-Burton's son Tom carried out fishing and farming on the Crossland property and Matthew Charlton's son Albert, later sold his property to Crossland, thus giving him holdings on both sides of the creek.
+Crossland's son Tom carried out fishing and farming on the Crossland property and Charlton's son Albert later sold his property to him, giving Crossland holdings on both sides of the creek.